Are you interested in becoming more active in the Ardmore Chamber and your community?

 Business After Hours

 Take some time after a productive day at work to connect with your fellow Chamber members and gain potential business referrals!
-Hosted by Chamber members and typically held on the second Tuesday of every month, Business After Hours is an after-hours networking event designed for members to meet and build relationships with other Chamber members, representing a variety of backgrounds.
+Hosted by Chamber members and typically held on the second Tuesday of every odd month (January, March, May, July, September, November) Business After Hours is an after-hours networking event designed for members to meet and build relationships with other Chamber members, representing a variety of backgrounds.
 The event takes place between 5 pm and 6:30 pm at various locations and features door prizes, hors-d'oeuvres, refreshments and an excellent opportunity to learn more about the products and services that are offered by the host member.

 The Ardmore Chamber is the voice for your business at the Capitol.
 A fundamental component of the Chamber's mission is to advocate the views of the business community to our elected officials.
 Our Legislative Luncheons bring these discussions to Ardmore.
 Held during the legislative session and attended by the local area state senator and representatives, they provide insight and updates on what’s happening at the Capitol.
 This forum provides members the opportunity to hear from state lawmakers and advocate issues of importance to them.

 This quarterly luncheon is geared towards those in leadership positions at our member businesses and organizations.
 Attendees receive valuable information on current topics from expert representatives, as well as a complimentary luncheon.
 Sample topics include discussions such as medical marijuana legislation laws, increasing employee engagement, and preventing sexual harassment in the workplace

 Are you using your Chamber membership to its best advantages?
 Whether you’re a new member or an existing member who just wants to learn how to better utilize all the Chamber offers, these quarterly morning meetings are a great way to make sure your business maximizes your Chamber investment